How Weight Affects Prices

 The weight of your mailpiece is an important factor in determining the postage price you pay.
 In general, the heavier the mailpiece, the more it costs to mail.

-For Express Mail, the weight and distance the piece travels determines the price, except for items mailed in USPS-provided Express Mail Flat Rate packaging.
-Lower prices are available when postage is paid through Click-N-Ship, authorized PC Postage products, permit imprint vendors, and when Express Mail Corporate Accounts, or Federal Agency Accounts are used.
+For Priority Mail Express, the weight and distance the piece travels determines the price, except for items mailed in USPS-provided Priority Mail Express Flat Rate packaging.
+Lower prices are available when postage is paid through Click-N-Ship, authorized PC Postage products, permit imprint vendors, and when USPS Corporate Account, or Federal Agency Accounts are used.

 For First-Class Mail, shape and weight will determine the price.